wsdfhjxc/virtual-desktop-bar/README.md

 * Rename Current Desktop

 ### Compatibility with KWin scripts
 If you want to use this applet with some KWin scripts, for example tiling scripts, they will probably end up broken.
 This is related to some non-standard features that Virtual Desktop Bar provides.
-It can be fixed, but requires a little bit work from the KWin script developer, since some code adjustments are needed.
-Read [this](KWIN.md) for more details.
+It can be fixed, but requires a little bit work from the KWin script developer.
+If you are interested, read [this document](KWIN.md) for more details.